dustinknopoff/forage/content/articles/cooking-grabber.md

 This is the `struct` we are trying to parse from the JSON we filtered for.
 It pretty much works or it doesn't.

-Then we simple construct the markdown and return it.
+Then we simply construct the markdown and return it.

 So a recipe like [https://www.foodandwine.com/recipes/lamb-martabak](https://www.foodandwine.com/recipes/lamb-martabak)